UCSBCarpentry/CustomLibraryBash/_episodes/06-Mining.md

 - "Construct command pipelines with two or more stages."
 - "Explain Unix's 'small pieces, loosely joined' philosophy."
 keypoints:
-- "The shell can be used to count elements of documents"
 - "The shell can be used to search for patterns within files"
-- "Commands can be used to count and mine any number of files"
+- "Commands can be used to mine any number of files"
 - "Commands and flags can be combined to build complex queries specific to your work"

 ---